italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - REQUIRED.
 UNIX Timestamp with the JWT issuance time, coded as NumericDate as indicated at :rfc:`7519`
       - |spid-icon| |cieid-icon|
     * - **logo_uri**
-      - String.
+      - {{TO_VERIFY}}.
+String.
 An URL that points to the logo that represents the Trust Mark.
       - |spid-icon| |cieid-icon|
     * - **exp**
       - REQUIRED.
 UNIX Timestamp with the JWT expiry time, coded as NumericDate as indicated at :rfc:`7519`
       - |spid-icon| |cieid-icon|
     * - **ref**
-      - String.
+      - {{TO_VERIFY}}.
+String.
 URL that points to public web information, about this Trust Mark
       - |spid-icon| |cieid-icon|
     * - **organization_type**
       - REQUIRED.
 String.
 Specifies if the Entity belongs to the Italian Public Administration or the private sector (**public** or **private**)
       - |spid-icon| |cieid-icon|
     * - **id_code**
-      - JSON Object.
+      - {{TO_VERIFY}}.
+JSON Object.
 It contains one or more ogranization identification codes.
 Available claims are:
         - **ipa_code**: REQUIRED WHEN is a public organization.
         - **aoo_code**: OPTIONAL.
         - **uo_code**: OPTIONAL.